jaspervdv/IFC_BuildingEnvExtractor/README.md

 ## GUI

 IfcEnvelopeExtractor can now also be operated via an GUI.
 This GUI enables the user to easily change the settings.
 The goal of the GUI is making the tool more accessible for non-expert users.
-The GUI is a python based front that automatically generates the Settings JSON and calls the suitable extractor executable.
+The GUI is a python based front that automatically generates the configuration JSON and calls the suitable extractor executable.

 The GUI can be accessed via two routes: